sailfish009/goodvibes/HACKING.md

 	./scripts/extra.sh clone

-It will clone some goodvibes related repositories, such as dockerfiles, debian package, wiki.
+It will clone some related repositories, such as dockerfiles, debian package, wiki.